john-l-hansen/lindy-ladow-coaching-website/src/content/pages/about.md

 14 Years CFO Commercial Construction Company overseeing small to large contracts including $25 Million contracts with Los Angeles Times.
 I worked with a team of professionals who enjoyed their work.

 Estate Administrator $11 Million Estate in Orange County Probate Court.
 Closed 63 companies, sold 2 Commercial Properties, 1 Luxury Residential Property, Vechicles including Sprinter Limo, Tricked out Harley and a Duffy Boat.
 Ran Several business with Employees until closed and chased a trademark across  Europe.
-This was an extremely complicated and because I had the best attorney on the planet we closed this estate with intrigity.
+This was an extremely complicated and because I had the best attorney on the planet we closed this estate with integrity.

 Education: Organizational Communication